-Mona Elswah is a DPhil candidate at the Oxford Internet Institute (OII), where she examines digital repression, collective actions, and disinformation in the Arab world
+Mona Elswah is a Research Associate at the Oxford Internet Institute (OII), where she examines digital repression, collective actions, and disinformation in the Arab world

 Oxford doctoral candidates Mahsa Alimardani and Mona Elswah present the case for how the new phenomenon of ‘religious misinformation’ is adding to the Covid-19 infodemic in many countries across the world.
 In their new paper, ‘Online Temptations: Covid 19 and Religious Misinformation’, published in leading journal Social Media + Society, Alimardani and Elswah argue that this phenomenon is particularly prevalent in the MENA region.